+Be aware that Congolese community members may have a different perception of time.
+Being late for a community event or meeting does not indicate that the activity is not perceived as important.
+Be aware of this when planning community events or appointments.
 Motivating factors for a healthy lifestyle For men, protecting and providing for their family is often a key role, while caring for children is an important role for women.
 It may prove useful to emphasise that healthy eating can contribute to building and maintaining a strong, healthy body and can assist in performing these gender roles.
-Preferred education methods Interpretation: It is important to check with the client on the preferred language of communication and offer interpreter services when necessary.
-Types of resources: Music can be useful in communicating with those of low literacy or with children.
-Counselling style: Congolese people are often quite expressive, and you can often read what people are feeling in their faces.
+Communication style Congolese people are quite expressive, and you can often read what people are feeling in their faces.
 They generally will not smile just to please you and will talk frankly.
 Touching is a sign of friendship, so don't be surprised if some physical contact is made, especially in a community setting.
-Literacy levels Due to the disruption to education caused by conflict, literacy rates are low, with 67% of the population in the DRC being literate in any language (77% men and 57% women) in 2010.11 Health beliefs Western medicine is generally well-accepted and considered effective in the Congolese culture.
+Music can be a useful way of communicating.
+Health beliefs Western medicine is generally well-accepted and considered effective in the Congolese culture.
 Christians may believe in the power of prayer to cure illness.
 Traditional healers and natural remedies may be used as a complement to Western medicine or by those who cannot afford modern healthcare.
-3 Congolese people may not understand that health authorities promote breastfeeding in Australia and that all women have the right to breastfeed in public
+3 Congolese people may not understand that health authorities promote breastfeeding in Australia and that all women have the right to breastfeed in public.